pavel-maltsev/IBM-Cloud-Pak-for-Data/Setup WKC demo environment/Business Terms/Business_terms_upload.md

 >
 > Log off from the system by clicking colored circle icon on the top-right, then relogin to the CP4D with your own account.

-Switch to the Categories list top page.
+From the CP4D navigation menu on top-left of the screen switch to the Categories list top page.
 Select 'Add category - Import from file' on top-right.

 ![alt text](/Setup%20WKC%20demo%20environment/Business%20Terms/images/import_glossary-8.png)